CPAP Therapy: Insurance vs Online Purchase?

 Remember to look for a reputable provider and supplier.
 Ask if the products are new and review any guarantees or warranties available.
 Check the company’s website for an address, phone number, and physical location so they can be reached easily.
 A company that has been around for a while and provides knowledgeable and friendly customer service should give enough confidence to purchase.
 Call them up and speak with the staff.
 Customer service should be able to provide product comparisons.
 They can help determine an optimal choice depending on needs, budget and goals.
 Ultimately, look for a provider who wants to build a long-term relationship with you versus making a one-time sale.

 At The CPAP Shop, we regularly train our staff.
 They know the newest products to hit the market, the pros and cons of each machine or mask and why it may better suit a particular patient.
 They can provide the help that you need.
 We have an on-site respiratory therapist to answer any questions or troubleshoot any problems.
-The CPAP Shop offers a 30-day risk-free return policy in case the first option what not meeting your needs.

 We understand how important the right equipment can be to the long-term compliance with CPAP therapy.
 Our goal is to make the purchase as easy and convenient as possible, without any hidden costs or data compliance.